RefilweSethunya/My-AWS-re-Start-Journey-2025/foundations-linux-and-python/linux-labs/linux-lab-1.md

-# Networking Lab: Introduction to Amazon Linux AMI
+# Linux Lab: Introduction to Amazon Linux AMI

 ## Objective
 Learn how to launch and SSH into an EC2 instance